-This tutorial will show you how to configure VLANs on a Cisco Small Business series switch.
+This lesson will show you how to configure VLANs on a Cisco Small Business series switch.
 In my example I’m using a SG 300-10MP switch but it will be similar to other SMB switches.
 In the example below we have a single switch connected to 4 devices, each device is in a different VLAN.
 To accomplish this we need to create those VLANs and assign the interfaces to the correct VLAN.

 First we need to login to the switch, the default IP address is 192.168.1.1.
 Default username is ‘cisco’ and password is also ‘cisco’.